How to Reset Your Windows 11 PC While Keeping Your Files

 Step 4Choose How to Reinstall Windows

-After selecting ‘Keep my files’ for your Windows 11 reset, you’ll choose how to reinstall Windows: either via a ‘Cloud download’ for the latest version or a ‘Local reinstall’ using existing files.
+After selecting ‘Keep my files’ for your Windows 11 reset, you’ll choose how to reinstall Windows, either with a ‘Cloud download’ for the latest version or a ‘Local reinstall’ using existing files on your PC.

 Pick the option that works best for your internet speed.
 If you have good internet, Cloud download is often the best choice.